kickstartDS/swo/README.md

-# kickstartDS Agency Starter
+# kickstartDS Premium Agency Starter

 kickstartDS Agency Starter is a specialized version of the kickstartDS Starter, tailored for digital agencies.
 It provides a set of content components that can be used to style marketing pages, while maintaining the flexibility and customizability of the original starter.
+This repository contains the kickstartDS Premium Agency Starter... which includes more visually rich content components based off of our [kickstartDS Content module](https://www.kickstartds.com/content-module/).

 ## Features